BeautifulTrouble/Beautiful-Rising-Content/Case Studies/_Template for Case Study.md

 [If a sentence is particularly thought-provoking, and short attention-grabbing, please list it here for consideration as a pull quote for the piece.]

 #### Author’s bio:
-[If we don’t already have a bio for you (check this webpage), please provide a brief write-up about yourself, 100 words max.
-Also include a headshot, as high-res as possible.
+[If we don’t already have a bio for you, please provide a brief (one- or two-sentence) write-up about yourself.
+Also include a photo of yourself, as high-res as possible.
 If too big to upload, please email to team@beautifultrouble.org.]

 #### Images:
 _For each image:_
 ##### Image link:
 [If you have suggestions of one or more images you think would work well to illustrate this entry, please include a link to the image.
 Alternately, images can also be uploaded to our images folder, but please indicate the image name and link to it here.
 NOTE: The images need to be LARGE!
 Please ensure images are at least 1024 px wide, and ideally greater than 2000 px wide (at 72 dpi).
-If image is too large to upload, email image to dave@beautifultrouble.org]
+If image is too large to upload, email image to team@beautifultrouble.org]

 ##### Image caption:
 [Short description of the image.]